-This year’s group of Leaders In Training is going strong!
+We just wrapped up this year’s group of Leaders In Training!
 This year-long once per month series of adventures is all about teaching and practicing leadership, but the friendships that form in this group happen fast and stick deep.
 Check out the big impact this series had last year!
-We’ve designed another awesome and exciting year of adventures and we’re thrilled with the 8 new LITs that are totally bought in to the process of learning to be leaders through the essential practice of self-determination.
-Check back often to see our monthly adventures!
+We designed another awesome and exciting year of adventures and we’re thrilled with the 8 LITs that totally bought in to the process of learning to be leaders through the essential practice of self-determination.
+Check out our monthly adventures!

 We kicked things off with some teambuilding and the Giant Swing on the Ropes Course at Hale Reservation in Westwood in May 2018.
 This day was all about forming relationships within the group and building trust.
 A few rain showers didn’t stop us from having an awesome day guiding partners through minefields and getting out of our comfort zones by swinging like Tarzan through the trees!